consolecowboy0/race-mcp/README.md

 ---

 **Ready to improve your lap times?
-Start the server and let the AI coaching begin! 🏎️💨**
+Start the server and run the test client to see it in action! 🏎️💨**

 ## Configuration